 If you have been around my website, you have more than likely read up on my journey to health.
-Hashimoto’s, H.Pylori, Vitamin D deficiency, I had it all.
+Hashimoto’s, H. pylori, Vitamin D deficiency, I had it all.
 Although Hashimoto’s cannot be cured, there are many things you can do to put it into remission and reclaim your health.
-Friends have asked me in the past to talk about what and how I did it, so here I am, sharing 7 steps I took to get my health back with you today.
+Friends have asked me in the past to talk about what I did and how, so here I am, sharing 7 steps I took to get my health back with you today.

-I do have to say though, the only thing I didn’t have and I wish I did, was to have someone to talk to who understood what I was going through!
+I do have to say, though, the only thing I didn’t have and I wish I did was to have someone to talk to who understood what I was going through!
 It would have saved me a lot of heartache and bouts of depression!

 Okay, so let’s get into it!
 Below are the seven things I did to get healthier:

 This is a no-brainer.
-If I have learned anything from my experience it is that food is medicine.
+If I have learned anything from my experience, it is that food is medicine.
 Wholesome, healing foods are all that you need to jump-start your body towards optimal health.
-You can exercise and cut calories all you want, but if the food you eat is processed and full of sugar you are sabotaging all your hard work.
+You can exercise and cut calories all you want, but if the food you eat is processed and full of sugar, you are sabotaging all your hard work.
 Here’s what I did from the get-go:

 - I cut out gluten from my diet.
 There is ample evidence to suggest that gluten is inflammatory and can be especially problematic in people with thyroid issues.